digideskio/web-centric_comp/wcc_a1.md

 ### Performance Considerations ###

+The definite requirements of the server will be known once performance benchmarks of the website are performed at an advanced stage of the website's development.
 Benchmarking v/s Stats
 The software to be used for the application as well as its supporting hardware was chosen with